-The authorisation of Public Utilities Commission is required for the rights to use: (1) the radio frequency spectrum; or (2) the numbering.
+The authorisation of Public Utilities Commission is required for the rights to use: 1) the radio frequency spectrum; or 2) the numbering.
 Such authorisation can be obtained by application to the Authority.
-The Public Utilities Commission is required to carry out the decision (1) during 6 weeks from the submission of the application for the authorisation of the radio frequency spectrum; and (2) during 3 weeks for the authorisation of the numbering.
-In the case where the tender or auction is organised, the timescale is (1) 8 months for the radio frequency spectrum; and (2) 6 weeks for the numbering starting from the date of submission of application.
+The Public Utilities Commission is required to carry out the decision: 1) within a 6-week period from the submission of the application for the authorisation of the radio frequency spectrum; and 2) within a 3-week period for the authorisation of the numbering.
+In the case where the tender or auction is organised, the timescale is: 1) within an 8-month period for the radio frequency spectrum; and 2) within a 6-week period for the numbering starting from the date of submission of application.
 Moreover, the winner of the tender or auction is required to obtain a Radio Frequency Assignment Use Permit from the Electronic Communications Office.
 As well Data Protection Permit is required from the State Data Inspection.